 The final prototype is based on an electromagnetic principle to ensure a tangible, fluid and reliable interaction. built-in sensors detect the position of the small magnetic sphere that the user's tongue can push back and forth.
 To achieve fluent and direct handling, the position and distance between the sensors must be adapted to the specific needs of the user's language. the device was therefore designed with a sort of "machine" to be positioned in the palate area.

 The mouse of the future?
 A piercing

-To experiment and test the final prototype of [in] Brace, the Clasen created the 'Tong' game. it is evident that it is based on one of the most iconic arcade games in history.
+To experiment and test the final prototype of [in] Brace, the Clasen created the game 'Tong'. it is evident that it is based on one of the most iconic arcade games in history.
 Practically Pong, but with the tongue.

-To play "Tong" two devices have been made, just like a console joystick.
+Two devices were made to play "Tong", just like a console joystick.
 Their design has been adapted to the physiological attributes of the user, for a better position of the sensors on the palate.
 Using the tongue required the user to develop a particular eye-tongue coordination.
 The first few games were a bit erratic, but users quickly improved their skills and enjoyed the game.

-In the future it will be possible to further miniaturize the plant.
+In the future, it will be possible to further miniaturize the plant.
 Biological and non-invasive forms of connection will replace the wires.
-Maybe one day it will be possible to position the sensors directly in a normal metal sphere, a sort of piercing like those that today are shown on the tongues (and not only) of many people.
+Maybe one day it will be possible to place the sensors directly in a normal metal sphere, a sort of piercing like those that today are flaunted on the tongues (and not only) of many people.

 Thinking about possible applications and finding suitable user scenarios was another important part of this work.
 Reduce the size of the device.
 Implementing the wifi module and battery was also not easy.
 Next steps?
 Incorporate an actuator to allow tactile feedback from the device.
 And of course collaborate with other disciplines to test the device on a more targeted target group.